Ellsberg, Daniel. The Doomsday Machine. Bloomsbury, New York 2017. NF;9/18

 Central to Ellsberg’s argument about the danger of existing nuclear armaments and their command arrangements is the idea that those 10,000 bombs we are talking about are hydrogen bombs which are 1000 times more powerful than the atomic bomb that destroyed the city of Hiroshima.
 Even 100 such bombs could cause nuclear winter.
 Further, the generally accepted ideas that the United States would never make a first strike against (now) Russia, and that the American president is the only one who can order such a thing are simply false.
 The existence of peripheral commanders capable of launching a nuclear strike that could not be recalled makes a very unlikely but eventually probable event like a terrorist bomb, a mentally unstable individual somewhere in the command hierarchy, a “launch on warning” based on a mistake, and a variety of other such scenarios more worrisome.
 This could (in Ellsberg’s view eventually will) trigger a thermonuclear exchange that would kill everybody and everything.

-Throughout the Cold War, American military leaders like Curtis LeMay advocated and built the existing system apparently believing there was no other way to maintain national supremacy than by “mutually assured destruction”, and that “decapitation” – the destruction of the head of state and top military officers – would disable retaliation.
+Throughout the Cold War, American military leaders like Curtis LeMay advocated for and built the existing system apparently believing there was no other way to maintain national supremacy than by “mutually assured destruction”, and that “decapitation” – the destruction of the head of state and top military officers – would disable retaliation.
 The existence of thousands of hydrogen bombs which are directly under the command of hundreds of peripheral military officers and aimed at cities guarantees, according to Daniel Ellsberg, the opposite.
-The main problem seems to be that advocates of maintaining or enlarging existing nuclear capability can’t accept that terrible things are nearly always unwanted and usually happen unexpectedly.
+The main problem seems to be that advocates of maintaining or enlarging existing nuclear capability can’t accept that terrible things are pretty well always unwanted and usually happen unexpectedly.

 I don’t think pro-nuclear arguments are particularly sophisticated or complex.
 Number one, these weapons exist and won’t go away.
 Number two, the only way to prevent them ever being used is to guarantee complete annihilation by a second strike.
 The problem is that this argument presumes rational responses and excludes strange and unexpected events.
 As John Lanchester says in his book I.O.U. “as every grown-up in the world knows, unexpected things happen all the time”.
 It only has to happen once.
 Once it does, I’m afraid I have trouble believing that somewhere in the American and Soviet nuclear command structure there exists a way to stop once it got started.